Broker: Melville building sells for $69 million

 The 408,917-square-foot building in Melville changed hands two years ago for $35.77 million.

-A two-building office complex at 3 Huntington Quadrangle in Melville has been sold for $69 million, nearly double the price it sold for two years ago.
+A two-building office complex at 3 Huntington Quadrangle in Melville has been sold for $69 million, nearly double the price it fetched two years ago.

 The four-story, 408,917-square-foot complex is 99 percent leased to "high-credit" companies, including Northwell Health, Travelers Insurance Co. and Santander Bank, according to a release by brokerage CBRE, which arranged the sale.
-The buyer was not identified in the release.
+The buyer is a private group of investors "largely based out of Brooklyn," said Jeffrey Dunne with CBRE.

-In 2016, the property was sold to a joint venture between Garden City-based real estate developer Treeline, and Ridgefield Park, New Jersey-based real estate owner and operator the KABR Group, for $35.77 million.
+In 2016 the property was sold to a joint venture between Garden City-based real estate developer Treeline and KABR Group, a Ridgefield Park, New Jersey-based real estate owner and operator, for $35.77 million.
+J.P.
+Morgan Asset Management was also listed as an owner in the release.

-After the purchase two years ago, the property underwent a "major capital renovation," which included improvements to its cafe, bathrooms, conference room, elevators and common areas, CBRE said in the release.
+After the purchase two years ago, the property underwent a "major capital renovation," which included improvements to its cafe, bathrooms, communcal conference room, elevators and common areas, CBRE said in the release.
+The property was built in 1971.

-Jeffrey Dunne, Steven Bardsley and Travis Langer of CBRE’s Institutional Properties Group and Philip Heilpern and Robert Seidenberg of CBRE's Long Island office represented the sellers and buyer in the deal.
+In addition to Dunne, Steven Bardsley and Travis Langer of CBRE’s Institutional Properties Group and Philip Heilpern and Robert Seidenberg of CBRE's Long Island office represented the sellers in the deal.

 Comments

-Note: Correction: An earlier version of this story listed an incorrect tenant for the property.